ShikkeeUSA/shikkee-os/README.md

 The system is being shaped around a simple idea:

 **Don’t manage the old housing process.
 Replace it.**

 ---

+## For engineers

+We are building a full-stack housing system:

+- productized home design
+- configuration + ordering layer
+- pricing and rules engine
+- energy + infrastructure integration
+- deployment system for real-world assembly

-If you think housing should behave like a product, not a project — we should talk.
+If you think in systems, not features — we should talk.